nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

    The GATT write without response operation cannot be performed on HID feature report.
    To allow GATT write without response, the peripheral must provide an additional HID output report.
-   Use the :option:`CONFIG_DESKTOP_CONFIG_CHANNEL_OUT_REPORT` Kconfig option in nRF Desktop peripheral configuration to add the mentioned HID output report.
+   Use the :kconfig:`CONFIG_DESKTOP_CONFIG_CHANNEL_OUT_REPORT` Kconfig option in nRF Desktop peripheral configuration to add the mentioned HID output report.
    Disabling this option reduces the memory consumption.

 The :c:struct:`config_event` is used to propagate the configuration channel data.